 BLOG.
 The Rhodes Project blog "News and Views" is a dynamic platform that provides updates on all areas of our work and features a variety of material relating to women, gender, and feminism ranging from brief articles to creative prose and short videos.
 We publish original material as well as external submissions from around the world.
 Beginning in the fall of 2015, we are seeking submissions from senior women Rhodes Scholars.
-Please email the Contributing Editor, Helen Caldwell, if you would like to tell us in blog form about any aspect of your work or life.
-She can be reached at email@example.com.
+Please get in touch if you would like to tell us in blog form about any aspect of your work or life at email@example.com.

 EVENTS.
 The Rhodes Project organises several events aimed at advancing and celebrating female achievement each year.
 Past events include commemoration of the first year women's crews raced on the tideway in the historic Oxford versus Cambridge Boat Race (featured right), lectures by world-renowned academics and practitioners working in gender and feminism, workshops with high-achieving women, and talks by Rhodes Project researchers and staff.
 If you are interested in contributing to our events budget, click here.
-If you would like to invite the Project to speak or run a workshop or would like to collaborate on an event, please contact our Contributing Editor at firstname.lastname@example.org.
+If you would like to invite the Project to speak or run a workshop or would like to collaborate on an event, please get in touch at firstname.lastname@example.org.